-TN doctors protest over assault on Chennai oncologist; medical services not affected, says official
+TN doctors protest over assault on Chennai oncologist; Medical services not affected, says official

 “The four-colour tag system for patients’ attendants was introduced at the Rajiv Gandhi Government General Hospital in early October and it will be expanded to other government facilities,” the Minister said.

-The assailant was allegedly frustrated over the treatment given to his mother who was diagnosed with cancer, which was in an advanced stage.
+The assailant was allegedly frustrated over the treatment given to his mother who was diagnosed with Hodgkin’s Lymphoma in an advanced stage.

 “I am stable.
 They have checked my pacemaker.
 I am being given antibiotics for the sutures (to seven stab injuries),” Dr Balaji said.

-According to the Dean of Rajiv Gandhi Government General Hospital, Dr E Therani Rajan, the hospital has not compromised its outpatient department services on account of the protest.
+According to the Dean of RGGGH Dr E Therani Rajan, the hospital has not compromised its OPD services on account of the strike.

 “Some doctors wanted to protest against the stabbing incident.
 We did not interfere.
 Otherwise everything is going on smoothly,” he said.